hiryamada/mslearn-postgresql/readme.md

 cd $folder/mslearn-postgresql-main
 ```

-OK!
-Type the command below to start labs (NN is 12 to 19)
+Ok, type the command below to start labs (NN will be from 12 to 19 in this course, but currently only 12 is available)

 ```pwsh
 pwsh labNN.ps1